Pabau GO app

 Creates clear documentation.
 A signed or electronically acknowledged eating plan becomes part of the patient record, demonstrating that nutritional guidance was delivered.
 This protects the practice during compliance audits and supports liability insurance if a patient later claims they were never given dietary advice.

 Supports evidence-based practice.
 Templates grounded in USDA MyPlate, DASH, or Mediterranean diet frameworks anchor recommendations in published research.
-Patients gain confidence knowing their plan is based on clinical evidence, not personal opinion.
+Patients gain confidence knowing their plan rests on clinical evidence rather than personal opinion.
 Many templates include citations or links to authoritative sources like the CDC healthy eating guidelines or American Heart Association nutrition guidance.

 Enables digital integration.
-When built into clinic software with AI-powered documentation, eating plan templates can be auto-populated with patient data (age, weight, activity level), version-controlled, and tracked for completion.
-Patients receive reminders to review and can provide feedback directly through the portal.
+Built into practice management software, eating plan templates can be auto-populated with patient data (age, weight, activity level), version-controlled, and tracked for completion.
+Pair that with Pabau Scribe, our AI scribe, and your consultation notes flow into the patient record automatically.
+Patients receive reminders to review the plan and can respond through the patient portal.

 Embed eating plan templates directly into patient workflows